-Specify Dimensions--You can specify the dimensions in the X, Y, and Z directions.
+Specify Dimensions—In the 3D-Display tab you can specify the dimensions in the X, Y, and Z directions.

-Upsample To Cube--The Volume Viewer calculates a scale factor that makes the number of samples in each dimension the same as the largest dimension in the volume.
-This setting can make non-isotropically sampled data appear scaled more correctly.
+Upsample To Cube—Volume Viewer calculates a scale factor that makes the number of samples in each dimension the same as the largest dimension in the volume.
+This setting can make anisotropically sampled data appear scaled more correctly.

-Use Volume Metadata--If the data file includes resolution data in its metadata, the Volume Viewer uses the metadata and displays the volume true to scale.
-The Volume Viewer selects the Use Volume Metadata option, by default, if metadata is present.
+Use Volume Metadata—If the data file includes resolution data in its metadata, Volume Viewer uses the metadata and displays the volume true to scale.
+Volume Viewer selects the Use Volume Metadata option, by default, if metadata is present.

 This part of the example describes how to use the Volume Viewer Rendering Editor to modify your view of the data.
 Using the Rendering Editor, you can:

 Choose the overall viewing approach: Volume Rendering, Maximum Intensity Projection, or Isosurface.

 Modify the alphamap by specifying a preset alphamap, such as ct-bone, or by customizing the alphamap using the Opacity/Image Intensity curve.